pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-Setup.md

 	![](images/SG-setup/029.2.png)

-### **STEP 6**: Copy files to the WorkshopImage
+### **STEP 6**: Copy files to the WorkshopImage.
+See lower down if you are using a Linux OS.

--	Once the WorkshopImage is available log into the Cloud Console to obtain the IP address.
+-	Once the WorkshopImage is available log into the Cloud Console to obtain the Public IP address.

 	![](images/SG-setup/030.png)